Three dead in Leduc, Alta. industrial accident | CBC News

 Mayor says 'gas accident' at local company caused three fatalities

-Three people died Thursday in an industrial accident at Millennium Cryogenic Technologies in the Leduc Business Park.
+Three men died Thursday in an industrial accident at Millennium Cryogenic Technologies in the Leduc Business Park.

 Occupational Health and Safety confirmed the three deaths.